sarmadkung/sarmadkung/README.md

 I believe in building software that not only solves problems but delights users.
 My goal is to create products that are both technically excellent and user-friendly.
 As a leader, I focus on empowering my team to innovate, learn, and grow in a collaborative environment.

-## Current Focus 🔍

-Right now, I am focused on growing **TrueLogics**, expanding our team, and pushing the boundaries of what’s possible with the latest technologies.
-Whether it's building real-time communication platforms, scalable backend systems, or mobile-first applications, I'm all about creating impactful software that makes a difference.

----

 ## Technologies I Love 💡